Why Wear Face Masks on Gorilla Trekking Safaris? Conservation & Safety in Bwindi

 Why Should You Trust Ngeye Tours & Travel for Your Gorilla Trekking Safaris?

-At Ngeye Tours & Travel, we believe a safari is more than a holiday—it’s a life-changing experience that should be handled with care, knowledge, and respect for local communities and wildlife.
+Ngeye Tours & Travel, makes a safari more than a holiday but a life-changing experience that is handled with care, knowledge, and respect for local communities and wildlife.

-Beyond logistics—permits, accommodation, transport—we help travelers connect with authentic experiences: visiting Batwa communities, exploring hidden waterfalls, or extending your safari to Queen Elizabeth National Park or Lake Bunyonyi.
+Visiting Batwa communities, exploring hidden waterfalls and extending your safari to Queen Elizabeth National Park or Lake Buny

 Should You Travel Solo or Join a Group for Gorilla Trekking?